-Plastic surgery procedures like facelifts are major procedures that take time to recover from.
+Cosmetic surgery procedures like facelifts are major procedures that take time to recover from.
 There will be some swelling and bruising afterwards, and you will need to rest.
 Even though surgical techniques have improved in recent years, it will still take some time for your incision marks to heal.

 A liquid facelift is a non-surgical approach, from which you can expect to recover fully within two to three days.
 No scalpel is used and, aside from some redness and swelling, you do not need much healing time after the procedure.

-All plastic surgery procedures will carry some element of risk, by virtue of the fact that surgery has to be performed.
+All cosmetic surgery procedures will carry some element of risk, by virtue of the fact that surgery has to be performed.
 Having dermal fillers and injectables virtually negates any risk, as very few patients experience side effects.